-You need to complete an application form with your name, address and other personal details.
+You will need to complete an application form with your name, address and other personal details.
 You may also need to provide documents to prove your identity.
 You bank may ask for:

 If you already have a bank account and want to move to a new one, here is how to switch accounts quickly and easily.